 Made from bamboo strips and shaped like tomatoes, red lanterns are often used in Chinese traditional festivals such as the Spring Festival (including the Lantern Festival) and the Mid-Autumn Festival.
-In Chinese culture, red lanterns symbolize family reunion and good luck.
+In Chinese culture, red lanterns symbolize family reunions and good luck.
 It is said that the higher the lanterns are hung, the luckier the family will be.

 Every year, lantern carnivals and exhibitions are held in parks and other public places, during which lanterns of various colors, patterns, and styles are on display.
 The entire area is decorated with beautiful lightings.

 2. Spring Couplets

 Hung on gateposts or door panels on the Chinese New Year eve, the spring couplet is a pair of lines of poetry that convey people's best wishes for the coming new year.